videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/events.md

 ### recording-state-changed

-- This event will be emitted when the state of recording the meeting is changed.
+- This event will be emitted when the meeting's recording status changed.

 #### Event callback parameters